An Interview with Panos N. Patatoukas

-We recently spoke with Professor Panos N. Patatoukas about his new program, Financial Acumen for Business Leaders.
+We recently spoke with Professor Panos N. Patatoukas about his new program, Financial Analysis for Leaders.
 Dr. Patatoukas discussed the program’s framework and benefits as well as how the program aligns with Berkeley-Haas’ Defining Principles.

 EXEC ED: What are you most excited about sharing in this program?
 Is it a philosophy, a framework, pragmatic tools, an approach to understanding financials?

 Panos Patatoukas: I am very excited about sharing my passion for financial information analysis.
 Through informed financial analysis, leaders can make better investment decisions and promote value creation within their organization.
 The philosophy underlying my program on “Financial Acumen for Leaders” is from “analysis to synthesis” and from “theory to practice.”

 EXEC ED: Who do you think would benefit from taking this program?

 Panos Patatoukas: All leaders, regardless of their background and area of focus, can benefit in their decision-making from well-informed financial information analysis.
 The objective is to help leaders be more effective and add more value to their organization.

 EXEC ED: What are the key takeaways from this program?